 You first have to make sure the wound has stopped bleeding and that it’s very clean.
-You can apply cayenne pepper to stop the bleeding, but I must warn you that it will sting like hell.
+Cayenne pepper can be applied to stop the bleeding, but I must warn you that it will sting like hell.
 You will then have to clean the wound with a mild soap and warm water or a saline solution.
-Pat the area dry until there is no moisture inside the wound.
+Pat the area, dry until there is no moisture inside the wound.
 Honey and sugar react and bind with calcium and if calcium is not available because of bleeding, no clot can form.

-Pour granulated sugar directly on the wound and make sure it gets down as deep into the wound as possible and it’s not just sprinkled on the surface and outer rim of the wound.
-If the wound is too large you need to apply honey first and then add sugar on top (you can mix sugar and honey until you make a thick paste).
+Pour granulated sugar directly on the wound and make sure it gets down as deep into the wound as possible.
+Do not just sprinkle it on the surface and outer rim of the wound.
+If the wound is too large, you need to apply honey first and then add sugar on top (you can mix sugar and honey until you make a thick paste).